huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

 TASK 4 - EXPANDING THE EXISTING TABLES (E.G. COMPANY) - 30 MARKS
 1) Table creation
-To create a table name "companies" , I will create a file named "company.model.js" in models folder
+To create a table name "companies" , I will create a file named "company.model.js" in ```models``` folder and defind all the attribute of this table in this file <br/>
 ![alt text](./frontend/public/img/T4img1Q1.png)
-After saving , this is the result in the database:
+After saving , this is the result in the database: <br/>
 ![alt text](./frontend/public/img/T4img2Q1.png)
 2) API Creation
 So , to creating new API, I defined routes in a file called "companies.routes.js" in routes folder